Shreerang/Vue-Nuggets/README.md

 These comonents are currently being built using [Vue](https://vuejs.org/).
 I might consider building the same components using [React](https://reactjs.org/) as well.
 At some point I might even consider creating [Web Components](https://www.webcomponents.org/) for this.

 ## Unit Tests 💉
-I will try and keep the test coverage for all of these components at a 100% at all times. 😃 Currently it is 0. 😢 (I promise this will improve)
+I will try and keep the test coverage for all of these components at a 100% at all times. 😃 Currently it is very low. 😢 (I promise this will improve)

 ### List of components 📇
 ## 1. Quantity Selector (WIP) 🏗️